vn971/rua/README.md

 * The tool does not handle versions.
 It will always install the latest version possible, and it will always assume that latest version is enough.
 * Development packages such as "-git" packages are only rebuilt when running `rua upgrade --devel`.
 No version checks are done to avoid unnecessary rebuilds.
 Merge requests welcomed.
 * Unless you explicitly enable it, builds do not share user home (~).
 This may result in maven/npm/cargo/whatever re-downloading dependencies with each build.
 If you want to override some of that, take a look at ~/.config/rua/wrap_args.d/ and the parent directory for examples.
+* Shared directories such as makepkg.conf-s "PKGDEST", "BUILDDIR" are not supported.
+Packages are built in isolation from each other, artifacts are stored in standard locations of this tool.
+Merge requests for moving built artifacts elsewhere are welcomed.

 ## Safety